guigo2k/ganesh/README.md

 ## A sinatra-like web app framework for Bash

 Ganesh a is micro-framework for developing web apps using shell scripts.
-It builds on [uWSGI](https://github.com/unbit/uwsgi) application server container and [Docker](https://www.docker.com/) for deploying self-contained bash applications.
+It builds on [Docker](https://www.docker.com/) and [uWSGI](https://github.com/unbit/uwsgi) application server for deploying self-contained (unprivileged) bash applications.

 ### Quick start